infusionsoft/mickael-test-2024.11/sdks/core/javascript/docs/SettingsApi.md

 let apiInstance = new KeapCoreServiceCoreSdk.SettingsApi();
 let opts = {
-  'fields': ["null"] // [String] | By default only application data is returned.
+  'fields': ["null"] // [String] | By default, only application data is returned.
 In addition to that, data is returned for the fields that are mentioned in the query.
 };
 apiInstance.getApplicationConfigurationsUsingGET(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);